henryhall897/homelabwiki/public/infrastructure/os/ubuntu-server/setup.md

 #### Have access to:
 * A laptop or PC or any computer that can SSH to new machine
 * Network information (static IP, gateway, DNS)

+## 2. Flash The Drive
-#### If Flashing a regular device, follow this guide:
+### If Flashing a regular device, follow this guide:
 > [How To Flash with Rufus](/public/infrastructure/os/ubuntu-server/rufus)
-#### If flashing a Raspberry PI, Follow this guide:
+### If flashing a Raspberry PI, Follow this guide:
 > [How To Flash a USB/MicroSD with Pi Imager](/public/infrastructure/os/ubuntu-server/flashusb)

-## 2. If Not completed already in previous two guides above, set up vscode on remote user interface
+### 2.1 If Not completed already in previous two guides above, set up vscode on remote user interface
 > [How to set up Remote Desktop for VScode](/public/infrastructure/os/workstation/vscode/ssh)

 ## 3. Connect via Terminal or Vscode